hammerheim-game/hammerheim-rules/7-equipment.md

 __Parry:__ User may parry as per normal rules.

-### Dagger
+#### Dagger

 Daggers and knives are extremely common, and men are allowed to carry them in enclaves where weapons are otherwise forbidden.
-Many a warrior in Mordheim has died with a dagger in his back.
+Many a warrior in Hammerheim has died with a dagger in his back.

 __Range:__ Close Combat